 The Group maintains cash to meet its liquidity requirements for up to 60-day periods.
-Excess cash are invested either in BSP's overnight and term deposit facilities, overnight lending via reversed repurchased transaction with the BSP, interbank lending, time deposits, or short-term marketable securities in the form of government securities and highly-traded equity securities.
-Bills payable to RCBC and various individuals are raised for short-term funding requirements.
+Excess cash are invested either in BSP's overnight and term deposit facilities, overnight lending via reversed repurchase transaction with the BSP, interbank lending, time deposits, or short-term marketable securities in the form of government securities and highly-traded equity securities.
 Funding for long-term liquidity needs is additionally secured by an adequate amount of committed credit facilities with RCBC and the ability to sell long-term financial assets.

-As at December 31, 2023 and 2022, the Group's financial liabilities amounting to P477.3 million and P477.1 million, respectively, have contractual maturities of within one year from the end of the reporting period, while lease liabilities amounting to P118.1 million and P71.0 million in 2023 and 2022, respectively, as disclosed in Note 10, will be settled over a longer period.
+As at December 31, 2024 and 2023, the Group's financial liabilities amounting to P685.0 million and P477.3 million, respectively, have contractual maturities of within one year from the end of the reporting period, while lease liabilities amounting to P64.8 million and P118.1 million in 2024 and 2023, respectively, as disclosed in Note 10, will be settled over a longer period.